rosettatype/hyperglot/README.md

 This project started with a seemingly simple question: when can one claim that a font *F* supports a language *L*.
 This is needed for several reasons:

-1. to organize and serve fonts to customers
+1. to organize and serve fonts to customers.
-2. to better promote fonts with extensive langauge support
+2. to better promote fonts with extensive langauge support.
-3. to build character sets (and glyph sets) before development
+3. to build character sets (and glyph sets) before development.
-4. to test fonts, e.g. to heuristically create kerning pairs for consideration
+4. to test fonts, e.g. to heuristically create kerning pairs for consideration.
-5. and probably quite a few reasons unrelated to typeface design
+5. and probably quite a few reasons unrelated to typeface design.

 A few notes to illustrate why the question of language support is complicated:

-1. a single language can be written using different orthographies in one or more scripts
+1. a single language can be written using different orthographies in one or more scripts.
-2. languages are not isolated, there are loan word, names etc. from other languages
+2. languages are not isolated, there are loan word, names etc. from other languages.
-3. what one person considers a dialect, is a language for someone else
+3. what one person considers a dialect, is a language for someone else.
-4. different kinds of texts require differnt vocabulary and hence different characters
+4. different kinds of texts require differnt vocabulary and hence different characters.

 We have decided to take a pragmatic approach and reduce the problem to finding standard character set of each language (typically an official alphabet or syllabary or its approximation) and occassionally we provide a list of auxiliary characters used in reference literature (linguistics) or in very common loan words.
 In case the script used is bicameral, only lowercase versions of characters are provided with a few exceptions.